Saturday, September 15, 2012

 Actually, Peacock was smart and left before the really heavy work hit.

-We had a shed that was here when we moved in in ’97, and it was falling down and just ugh.
+We had a shed that was here when we moved in back in '97, and it was falling down and just plain ugly.

 So Cowboy tore it down.